nikhilkoche/handwritten_digit_recog_model_training/README.md

-# Handwritten Digit Recognition using Deep Learning(only model training)
+# Handwritten Digit Recognition using Deep Learning
 Jupyter Notebook for training Neural Network on MNIST data.
 This repository contains the ipynb for that trains a Neural Network on the MNIST Handwritten digits dataset.